-Are the PDP and the Congress planning to form government in J&K?
+Are PDP and Congress planning to form government in J&K?

 The meeting was attended by former Jammu and Kashmir chief minister and senior Congress leader Ghulam Nabi Azad, Senior Congress Leader Ambika Soni and Ghulam Ahmed Mir.
 Former Union Home minister P Chidambaram too joined the meeting but he reached slightly late.

 Sources said that some of members attended the meeting will go to Leh, Laddakh and Kargil to asses the situation of the area.
-Around 100 senior Congressmen will meet in Srinagar on July 3, 2018 to asses the situation that how to go about in Kashmir.
+Around 100 senior Congressmen will meet in Srinagar on July 3, 2018 to asses the situation.

 However, on being asked if the Congress wants to form the government in the state, senior Congress leader Ambika Soni said, "We met to discuss the situation arisen out of the imposition of President's Rule.
 We are preparing for elections."